-I'm a Reader in Philosophy of Physics at King's College London.
+I'm a Reader in Philosophy of Physics at King's College London and currently the Senior Visiting Fellow in the Center for Philosophy of Science at the University of Pittsburgh (22-23).
 Much of my work focuses on the foundations of spacetime physics.
 I advocate a view I call Spacetime Functionalism, which I think solves problems in classical theories as well as dealing with the challenges to standard accounts raised by emergent spacetime structure in theories of quantum gravity.

 I'm also interested in relationships between theories.
 I've argued that the kind of novelty that seems to be involved in cases that physicists call 'emergent' is explanatory novelty, arising from particular kinds of changes of variables between theoretical description.